-This is the second article in a four-part series about how to ensure that your BI efforts don’t just create reports and dashboards, but generate truly beneficial outcomes for your business.
+This is the second article in a four-part series about how to ensure that your BI efforts don’t just create reports and dashboards.
+Generate truly beneficial outcomes for your business and measure what matters.

 Part 2: Measure What Matters